hanit-com/azure-openai-custom-chatgpt/README.md

 ## Configuration

-1. Create a file named '.env' with the following variables.
+1. Create a '.env' file with the following variables.
 Complete the API key and the Azure resource endpoint base from your azure account.
 Select an instance on the [Cognitive Services Hub](https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/OpenAI) and go to "Keys and Endpoints".
 Use either "KEY 1" or "KEY 2" and the "Endpoint" field.